PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 11:52:37
+Last updated: 2024-04-05 11:53:11
-Random Quote: I don't want to die, I've only kissed one boy so far. - Missy
+Random Quote: Friends... they tell each other things.
+Things that parents don't know. - Mike Wheeler